For current fee schedules, please visit the Student Accounts Website.

 The Wenner-Gren Foundation grant is for research expenses and does not include living expenses for the students.
 Therefore, students with a Wenner-Gren grant receive the full base funding via the department, in the same manner as students without a grant.

-While all visa students are assured of the base funding, a few visa students may, after they are offered admission, be nominated for and receive one of the following scholarships, administered internally by the university:
+While all international students are assured of the base funding, a few international students may, after they are offered admission, be nominated for and receive one of the following scholarships, administered internally by the university:

 These are very competitive.
 Nomination is made by the department during the admissions process but the awards are decided by committees above the level of the department.